rxdock/rxdock/docs/reference-guide/scoring-functions.rst

 ^^^^^^^^^^^^^

-We constructed a combined set of protein-ligand and RNA-ligand complexes for training of rDock.
+We constructed a combined set of protein-ligand and RNA-ligand complexes for training of |Dock|.
 Molecular data files for the protein-ligand complexes were extracted from the downloaded CCDC/Astex cleanlist [ASTEX2007]_ and used without substantive modification.
 The only change was to convert ligand MOL2 files to MDL SD format using Corina [CORINA1990]_, leaving the coordinates and